la4gia/didd/README.md

 * Git installed on instance

 ### Start-up Note
-* Comment lines 32-37 in didd.yml for first run
+* Comment lines 17-20,28 in didd-script for first run
   * Error will be thrown if previous image & container does not exist
+* This is designed to use the GitHub provided runner
+  * If you prefer a self-hosted runner, move the ssh config info to the runner's host